 During the night, The Ocean travels along the St Lawrence River to Chaleur Bay.
 The train then heads across New Brunswick and into Nova Scotia, arriving in Halifax, the provincial capital.
 Here we stay for two nights at the ideally located Westin Nova Scotian.

-The first British town in Canada, founded in 1749, Halifax is set beside the world's second largest natural harbour.
-You have a free day on Day 17 to explore the city, including its most famous feature, the star-shaped fortress of the Citadel.
+You have free time today to explore the city of Halifax, including its most famous feature, the star-shaped fortress of the Citadel.
 Alternatively, visit the Titanic Cemetery, where many who perished in the 1912 disaster are buried.
 Pier 21, Canada's equivalent to New York's Ellis Island, is also an excellent option.
-We later transfer to the airport for the overnight flight to London, landing on Day 18.
+We later transfer to the airport for the overnight flight to London, landing on Day 17.